-In addition to these cases, James has advised public authorities on procurement and state aid issues.
-He has lectured on the Charter of Fundamental Rights.
+In addition to these cases, James has advised on a variety of EU law issues

 Glasgow City Council v.
 Board of Managers of Springboig St Johns CSOH 76 - diligence on the dependence - whether trust assets attachable - dual patrimony analysis of trusts